Ethernet: Fundamentals

 The C-TAG extends the frame by four bytes to provide the following additional information about a packet, known as the Tag Control Information (TCI):

 - Priority Code Point (PCP).
 There are eight priorities identified by numeric value (zero through seven) with zero are the default priority.
 Priorities are mostly in numeric order with seven as the highest priority and one as the lowest: 1 0 2 3 4 5 6 7.
-Many networking stacks will synchronize this to the DSCP in an IP packet.
+Many networking stacks will synchronize this with the DSCP in an IP packet.

 - Drop Eligible Indicator (DEI).
 As a queue reaches capacity, it may need to discard packets.
 Packets with DEI are discarded in preference to packets without DEI set.